eipanteleev-lm/logistics-index/README.md

 ## Summary

 Determining the economic order quantity has always been one of the most important issues in inventory management.
-This repository proposes a data-driven custom model and dashboard app for ordering decision making, which takes into account actual for large retail companies problems, such as thefts, defects and poor data quality, is defined.
+This repository proposes a data-driven custom model and dashboard app for ordering decision making, which takes into account actual for large retail companies problems, such as thefts, defects and poor data quality.

 ## Repository structure